DivyaMeghana7686/Android-PlayStore-Data-Analysis/README.md

 * The reviews data[Reviews_Data](EducationalAppsDataScraped.xlsx) for all these 30 apps is being explored by EDA [EDA_Code](Exploratory_Data_Analysis.ipynb)
 * The reviews are topic modelled [Topic_Modelling_Code](https://github.com/DivyaMeghana7686/Android-PlayStore-Data-Analysis/blob/main/Educational_Apps_Reviews_Topic_Modelling(main).ipynb) and the main topics/bugs from the reviews are obtained.
 * The obtained bugs are analysed using the issues in  Common Weakness Enumeration [CWE](https://cwe.mitre.org/data/definitions/699.html)
-* The final report contains all the data about the issues occuring in educational apps [Report](
+* The final report contains all the data about the issues occuring in educational apps [Report](https://github.com/DivyaMeghana7686/Android-PlayStore-Data-Analysis/blob/main/Final%20Report_Android%20PlayStore%20Data%20Analysis.pdf).